Adams, Blackford, Jay County assistance programs.

 Southern Adams County is served by Compassionate Ministries Network of Berne Indiana.
 Call (260) 589-8500.
 The non-profit may be able to offer assistance with paying utilities, rent, medications, and more.
 All financial aid paid out depends on money raised from the thrift store.
 Applicants need to live in the southern part of the county.
 Read more on, and find help from Compassionate Ministries Network.

-The community action agency, Community and Family Services can offer information on financial assistance for paying bills and expenses, and support is available to clients in Adams, Blackford, and Jay County Indiana.
+The community action agency, Community and Family Services can offer information on financial assistance for paying bills and expenses.
+They also can offer free stuff, applications to grant money, and other support is available to clients in Adams, Blackford, and Jay County Indiana.
 Government administered funds (such as rent vouchers from section 8) can help get the client situated and back on their feet.

-Some other programs include weatherization, low income energy assistance, WIC, and other support and resources.
+- Some other programs include weatherization, low income energy assistance, WIC, and other support and resources.
 The center also administers Head Start for children from low income households.
-They also call refer people to Indiana HUD foreclosure counseling.
-(260) 726-9318
+They also call refer people to Indiana HUD foreclosure counseling

 Other financial aid and guidance is available from Community and Family Services.
 The objective of the Adams and Jay based agency is to help people gain stability, so job placement and credit repair are also stressed.
+The non-profit help struggling families in the region gain stability.
 They are a leading non-profit community action agency in the area.
-Learn more.
+Dial the Jay, Adams, and Blackford County community action agency at (260) 726-9318, or learn more on assistance from Community and Family Services.

 Saint Mark’s United Methodist Church of Decatur (phone (260) 724-7183) offers free food to the needy and low income.